rwexler/chem-402-5020/book/_build/html/_sources/lecture-01.md

 ## Overview

-This course explores the core concepts of thermodynamics and statistical mechanics as well as their applications in chemical systems.
-Building on prior knowledge of thermodynamic principles (covered in [Chem 106](https://chemistry.wustl.edu/chemistry-105-106) and [Chem 112](https://chemistry.wustl.edu/chemistry-111-112)) and quantum mechanics (covered in [Chem 105](https://chemistry.wustl.edu/chemistry-105-106), [Chem 111](https://chemistry.wustl.edu/chemistry-111-112), and [Chem 401](https://chemistry.wustl.edu/physical-chemistry-i)), this course prepares students to connect molecular behavior to macroscopic thermodynamics, bridging theory and real-world contexts.
+This course covers the fundamental concepts of thermodynamics and statistical mechanics, along with their applications to chemical systems.
+It builds upon the thermodynamic principles introduced in [Chem 106](https://chemistry.wustl.edu/chemistry-105-106) and [Chem 112](https://chemistry.wustl.edu/chemistry-111-112), and the quantum mechanics taught in [Chem 105](https://chemistry.wustl.edu/chemistry-105-106), [Chem 111](https://chemistry.wustl.edu/chemistry-111-112), and [Chem 401](https://chemistry.wustl.edu/physical-chemistry-i).
+By connecting molecular-level behavior to macroscopic thermodynamic observations, students will learn how theory underpins real-world chemical processes.

 ---